Chop-Chop

 Trivia about the song Chop-Chop by Killing Joke

-When was the song “Chop-Chop” released by Killing Joke?
+On which albums was the song “Chop-Chop” released by Killing Joke?

 Who composed the song “Chop-Chop” by Killing Joke?